andrewjpascual/HostScanner/README.md

 # HostScanner
-This will identify live hosts and ports
+This will identify live IPs, ports, and port ranges

 ## About the Project